aniketyadavv/YouTube-FocusMode/README.md

 ## Installation ⚙️
 To install the YouTube-FocusMode extension on your local machine, follow these steps:

-:star: Download the extension files from the GitHub repository.
+🎲 Download the extension files from the GitHub repository.

 🎲 Open your preferred web browser and navigate to the extensions page.
 For example, in Google Chrome, you can type chrome://extensions/ in the address bar to access the extensions page.